outtieTV/guides/2009scape/2009scape-configuration.md

 **Type:** Path
 **Default:** `@data/players`
-**Recommended:** Keep on persistent storage and back it up **Requires restart:** Yes
+**Recommended:** Keep on persistent storage and back it up regularly **Restart required:** Yes

 ### Description

 Specifies where player save data is stored.

-This is one of the most important directories to back up.
+This is one of the most important directories on a server because it contains persistent player information.

 ---